• Skip to primary navigation

 The fascinating world of cheese is truly a wonder to explore.

-When it comes to Parmesan and Asiago, both types of cheese have their unique characteristics that make them quite special.
+Both types of cheese have their unique characteristics that make them quite special.

 Talking about the origin and production of these cheeses, they differ significantly in terms of where they come from and how they are made.